 * Total fat includes unhealthy saturated and trans fat, as well as healthy polyunsaturated and monounsaturated fat.
 Limit your total fat intake to 100% DV or less per day.

-**In June 2006 the American Heart Association recommended that saturated fat intake be 7% or less of total calories.
+**In June 2015, the American Heart Association recommended that saturated fat intake be no more than 5-6% of total calories.

 Fat has more than twice the calories per gram of carbohydrate or protein.
 Pay attention to the total amount of calories you consume in order to maintain a healthy weight.